Learning Objectives

 4. A Ankylosauria that is 13 meters long.

-Challenge (optional): If the name is not one of values that have a and b values print out a message that it doesn’t know how to convert that group that includes that groups name in a message like “No known estimation for Ankylosauria”. (the function paste() will be helpful here).
+Challenge (optional): If the name is not one of values that have a and b values print warning that it doesn’t know how to convert that group that includes that groups name in a message like “No known estimation for Ankylosauria”.
+You can use the function warning("your warning text") to print a warning and the function paste() to combine text with a value from a variable paste("My name is", name).
 Doing this successfully will modify your answer to (4), which is fine.

 Challenge (optional): Change your function so that it uses two different values of a and b for Stegosauria.
 When Stegosauria is greater than 8 meters long use the equation above.
 When it is less than 8 meters long use a = 8.5 and b = 2.8.
 Run the function for a Stegosauria that is 6 meters long.